 Around midnight, Arseneault was killed by a German soldier.
 Infuriated, Major decided to continue the mission alone.
 He entered Zwolle near Sassenpoort and the rest is a Hollywood movie, except that his exploits were real.
 He stormed in and out of the city almost a dozen times during the night with his submachine gun blasting away, crisscrossing streets, running around buildings and private homes by tricking the local German garrison into believing that there was a much larger Canadian force attacking the town.

 Overnight Major killed a few SS officers, captured and delivered several groups of German POWs and burned down the Gestapo headquarters.
-At 4:30 in the morning the rest of the Germans had left.
-With the help of some courageous Zwolle bluefingers, Private Major preserved the city for posterity.
+At 4:30am the rest of the Germans had left.
+With the help of some courageous Zwolle Blue Fingers, Private Major preserved the city for posterity.
 Walking through the city, one can only imagine what it would have been like without Private Major’s heroic feat.
-Major was made an honorary citizen of Zwolle in 2005 and a street was named for him.
+Major was made an honorary citizen of Zwolle in 2005 and a street was named after him.

 A former court house until 2005, the Museum de Fundatie possesses a collection of art works ranging from the end of the Middle Ages to the present day.
 The museum was expanded in 2012-2013 with the addition of a new and unusual egg-shaped extension on top of the building’s roof for additional exhibition space.

 Getting to Zwolle